How To Run 100 Miles: Our Expert Guide + Training Plan

 How to train for a 100 mile race

-To run a 100-mile race you need to not only be physically prepared, but also mentally prepared.
-They say 50% of 100 milers are mental, and guess what?
+To run a 100-mile race, you need to be mentally prepared.
+They say 50% of 100-milers are mental, and guess what?

 Mantras

 Use mantras to help keep you going during long runs and on race day.
-Think positive thoughts and smile, it will help you through those tough moments.
+Think positive thoughts and smile; it will help you through those challenging moments.ย

 Here are a few to get you started: